 An additional minimum separation condition is imposed to prevent adjacent noisy pixels from being considered as separate peaks, and to exclude the original nodes from the analysis.
 This separation defaults to $FWHM{min}$.
 A similar scan is used on the inverted tubule profile to detect the 'troughs' or constrictions.
-Once the location of the peaks and troughs has been determined, the width at each peak and trough is extracted, along with the separation between the peaks.
+Once the location of the peaks and troughs has been determined, the width at each peak and trough is extracted, along with the separation between the peaks, if there are more than 2 peaks or troughs per tubule.

-The position and intensity value of the bulges and constrictions are overlaid on the currently displayed image with right justified labels, bulges in magenta and troughs in blue for channel 1 (Fig. 10.6).
+The position and intensity value of the peaks and troughs are overlaid on the currently displayed image with right justified labels, peaks in magenta and troughs in blue for channel 1 (Fig. 10.6).

-If a second channel has also been analysed, bulges and constrictions for this one are plotted with left justified labels, bulges in green and troughs in yellow.
+If a second channel has also been analysed, peaks and troughs for this one are plotted with left justified labels, bulges in green and troughs in yellow.